 Basically, there are two key points behind it.

-- The capital is already earning the full dividend rate for each year.
-Unlike with monthly savings, where you will only get a fraction of the rate for each monthly contribution.
+• The capital is already earning the full dividend rate for each year.
+Unlike monthly savings, where you will only get a fraction of the rate for each monthly contribution.

-Now, we’ll use the compound interest formula to compute for the dividends.
+Now, we’ll use the compound interest formula to compute the dividends.

 So here’s the formula.